The Most Ridiculous Met Gala Outfits of All Time

 Unlike the Oscars or even the Grammys, the Met Gala red carpet is the one that consistently delivers on wildly over-the-top style moments.
 This is the event where A-listers take risks…and they don’t always pay off.

-As we gear up for the latest Met Gala on September 13 (the first we've seen in over two years, since 2020's event was canceled), we're looking back on some of the biggest busts from the history of the fashion event.
-From Rihanna’s scrambled egg cosplay to Solange’s sleeping bag couture, here are 16 of the wackiest looks that have graced the famed steps of the Met in years past.
+As we gear up for the latest Met Gala on May 2 (the second part of the “In America” theme that debuted last September), we're looking back on some of the biggest busts from the history of the fashion event.
+From Rihanna’s scrambled egg cosplay to Solange’s sleeping bag couture, here are 17 of the wackiest looks that have graced the famed steps of the Met in years past.

 1. Rihanna in Guo Pei (2015)